Murder of Brian Glick: Court proceedings

 Tate's proceedings took over a year because his defense argued he was not yet sixteen years old therefore he could not be tried as an adult.
 His birth certificate showed he was born over sixteen years prior, and the motion was denied by the judge.
 Tate's team appealed the order to the Minnesota Supreme Court, which denied Tate's petition.
 Tate was ordered to stand trial as an adult, but he pleaded guilty to second-degree murder.
 In January 1995, Tate was sentenced to 25½ years in prison by Judge John M. Stanoch.
 At Tate's sentencing, Minneapolis Imam Matthew Ramadan spoke on Tate's behalf and stated Tate's fate was "the same situation of so many other African-American males.
 I expect the courts to judge him more harshly because he killed a white man.
 Justice is not blind."
-Glick's exasperated mother was quoted in the Star Tribune saying, "I'm the one who lost a son.
+Glick's mother was quoted in the Star Tribune saying, "I'm the one who lost a son.
 Why did he [Ramadan] try to turn it into a racial thing?"